Muri railway station: History

 The line through Muri was built by the Wellington and Manawatu Railway Company (WMR), completed to Longburn in 1886.
-During the last stage of finishing the tunnels on the coastal escarpment towards Paekakariki, the last stop coming from Wellington was called Pukerua, near where Muri Station was.
-There were no roads into the area yet and passengers had to leave the train, climb down to the beach and continue by rail on temporary tracks to Paekakariki.
+During the last stage of finishing the tunnels on the coastal escarpment towards Paekākāriki, the last stop coming from Wellington was called Pukerua, near where Muri Station was.
+There were no roads into the area yet and passengers had to leave the train, climb down to the beach and continue by rail on temporary tracks to Paekākāriki.

-Material for the construction of the railway north of Muri (the North_South Junction) was offloaded from ships anchored off Pukerua Bay into small boats and brought to the beach.
+Material for the construction of the railway north of Muri (the North South Junction) was offloaded from ships anchored off Pukerua Bay into small boats and brought to the beach.
 From there, a tramway took the rails, sleepers and bricks up to the railway track at Muri.

 Muri opened on 28 July 1952, 45 chains (905 m) north of Pukerua Bay, and was closer to the centre of the population of Pukerua Bay at the time.